Monsplasty (Pubic Lift)

 concerns a monsplasty may address ...

-• Discomfort during physical activity.
+• Discomfort during physical activity

 am I a suitable candidate ...

-• Have a stable body weight.
+• Maintain a stable body weight

-• Have realistic expectations about surgical outcomes.
+• Have realistic expectations about potential outcomes

 • Anaesthesia: Your surgeon will typically perform the procedure while patients are under general anaesthesia.
 In some cases, usually liposuction-only procedures, the procedure can be performed while the patient is under local anaesthetic, although our surgeons do not generally recommend this.